Novikov homology, jump loci and Massey products: Abstract

 \section{Abstract}

-Let $X$ be a finite CW complex, and $\r:\pi_1(X)\to \GL(n,\cc)$ a representation.
+Let $X$ be a finite CW complex, and $\r:\pi_1(X)\to \GL(l,\cc)$ a representation.
 Any cohomology class $\a\in H^1(X,\cc)$ gives rise to a deformation $\g_t$ of $\r$ defined by $\g_t(g)=\r(g)\exp(t\langle\a, g\rangle)$.
 We show that the cohomology of $X$ with local coefficients $\g_{gen}$ corresponding to the generic point of the curve $\g$ is computable from a spectral sequence starting from $H^*(X,\r)$.
 We compute the differentials of the spectral sequence in terms of the Massey products.
-We show that the spectral sequence degenerates in case when $X$ is a K\"ahler manifold, and $\r$ is semi-simple.
+We show that the spectral sequence degenerates in case when $X$ is a K\"ahler manifold and $\r$ is semi-simple.

 If $\a\in H^1(X,\rr)$ one associates to the triple $(X,\r,\a)$ the twisted Novikov homology (a module over the Novikov ring).
 We show that the twisted Novikov Betti numbers equal the Betti numbers of $X$ with coefficients in the local system $\g_{gen}$.
-We investigate the dependance of these numbers on $\a$ and prove that they are constant in the complement to a finite number of integral hyperplanes in $H^1(X,\rr)$.
+We investigate the dependence of these numbers on $\a$ and prove that they are constant in the complement to a finite number of proper vector subspaces in $H^1(X,\rr)$.